-Entry is free for everyone but timed tickets are currently required for all visitors including Members, Patrons and supporters.
+Entry is free for everyone, but timed tickets are currently required for all visitors, including Members, Patrons, Supporters and Corporate Partners.

 Entry to the Don McCullin exhibition is paid and requires a timed ticket: